129th Rescue Wing: Aerospace Rescue and Recovery

 In 1990, the 129th began supporting U.S. Customs in the seizure of illegal drugs, as well as illegal animal and plant products, during cargo inspections.
 The unit has performed a number of humanitarian missions to foreign countries.
 From 1989 to 1991, the 129th deployed to sites in South America to assist in constructing hospital and school facilities.

 During Desert Shield/Storm in 1990 and 1991, the 129th deployed personnel to both overseas and stateside locations.
 Three pararescuemen volunteered for combat operations and teams from the 129th Medical Squadron deployed to England, Saudi Arabia and Travis AFB.
 Individual members of the 129th volunteered to backfill for deployed active duty members.
 In July 1993, 129th members deployed to Saudi Arabia and Kuwait as part of rescue force coverage for Southwest Asia.

 2 July 2008, crews from the 129th Rescue Squadron were certified to perform water bucket operations, making the 129th the only rescue unit in the Air Force and Air National Guard qualified to fight fires.
 On 6 April 2018 the squadron received the first of four new HC-130J Combat King II aircraft.

 The first Sikorsky HH-60W Jolly Green II arrived on 31 January 2025.
+The 129th was the last Air Force wing to operate the HH-60G until the type's retirement on 21 September 2026.